KorAP/Krill/Readme.md

 $ cd Krill
 ```

-To run the test suite ...
+To run the test suite (you will need Java SDK and Maven 3) ...

 ```
 $ mvn clean test